21-lessons/21-lessons.github.io/ch4-04-audio.md

 ### Commentary

-Below are recordings of thoughts, discussions, and commentary on 21 Lessons, thanks to the fine folks who were kind enough to [interview me][interviews]:
+Below are recordings of thoughts, discussions, and commentary on 21 Lessons, thanks to the fine folks who were kind enough to interview me:

 **English**